IBM/operator-sample-go/documentation/cos.md

 7. Click on **"Add"** Button.
 8. Click on the **Arrow Down** before credential name to show the **ACCESS KEY ID** and  **SECRET ACCESS KEY** written in **JSON**.

-## Selecting the Region and Endpoint

-by default Global or region based on your location would be selected, to change it or show it:

-1. From the Left Navigation Menu Click on **Endpoints**.
-2. Select your region type from **Select resiliency** dropdown
-3. Choose your **REGION NAME** and **ENDPOINT URL** will also be shown in front of Region.

 ## Adding the Credentials in Secret YAML (For Auto Backup)